coder/coder/docs/admin/auth.md

 will be able to configure this in the UI.
 For now, you must use CLI commands.

-First, confirm that your OIDC provider is sending a roles claim by logging in with OIDC and visiting the following URL:
+First, confirm that your OIDC provider is sending a roles claim by logging in with OIDC and visiting the following URL with an `Owner` account:

 ```text
 https://[coder.example.com]/api/v2/debug/[your-username]/debug-link